並び順

 • Agentic Coding Recommendations

-There is currently an explosion of people sharing their experiences with agentic coding.
+written on June 12, 2025 There is currently an explosion of people sharing their experiences with agentic coding.
 After my last two posts on the topic, I received quite a few questions about my own practices.
 So, here goes nothing.
 Preface For all intents and purposes, here’s what I do: I predominently use Claude Code with the cheaper Max subscription for $100 a month 1.
-That works well for several reasons: I exclusively
+That works well for severa

 Agentic Coding Recommendations